aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/protect-or-encrypt-a-document/working-with-digital-signatures/_index.md

 All of this provides an efficient and safe way to check a document for signatures before processing it.

-The following code example demonstrates how to detect the presence of digital signatures and verify them:
+The following code example shows how to detect the presence of digital signatures and verify them:

 {{< highlight csharp >}}
 // Use a FileFormatInfo instance to verify that a document is not digitally signed.